 The umpires attending this Camp are leaving with a renewed confidence and belief in themselves and what they can achieve.
 This sense of empowerment and self-belief is a pathway to success in the short and longer term.
 Understanding themselves and how best they can manage their goals and maximise their productivity is a great motivator for our up-and-coming umpires.
 Our group discovered how important a positive attitude is in creating opportunities in life and in their individual umpiring pathways, and how attitudes influence a team and those around you.

 Being a part of the Yarra Ranges Umpires Association (YRUA) and participating in our shared passion of umpiring AFL is a rewarding experience for all our junior and senior umpires.
 Together with the Outer East Football & Netball League (OEFN), the YRUA is committed to the ongoing development of our umpires across all disciplines both on and off the field.
-Inspired by the success of our first Darwin Development Camp lead by John Howorth, the League and our Association will be delivering more exceptional umpiring development pathways during 2022 and beyond!
+Inspired by the success of the Darwin Development Camp our Association will be looking to deliver more exceptional umpiring development pathways during 2023 and beyond!

 If you want to umpire some amazing football, then YRUA & Outer East can help you get to the top!
 Keep reading below to find out more about the Development Camp including testimonials, video and photo galleries!

 Current AFL listed Field Umpire Nick Brown, who we were lucky enough to have join our Umpires in Darwin at our recent OEFN & YRUA Umpire Development Camp, volunteers his time with Very Special Kids.
 This wonderful organisation provides specialist palliative care for children and young people with life-limiting conditions, and tailored support for their families – through life, death and bereavement.